Updated July 17, 2023

-- A business entity may sale its goods or provide its services either on a cash basis or on a credit basis to its customers.
-The realization of revenue has issues only in case of “credit sales”.
+- A business entity may sell its goods or provide its services either on a cash basis or on a credit basis to its customers.
+The realization of revenue has been issued only in the case of “credit sales”.
 The business entity is exposed to the risk “what if the customer does not pay the amount in full or what if the customer defaults in payment or what if it liquidates within the credit period”.
 Such questions give rise to the “credit quality” of the customer.

 - Every problem can be tackled through preventive measures or compensatory measures.
 Credit risk management is a preventive measure for credit risks.

-- For the growth of any normal entity or a banking institution, credit is an important factor of multiplying the business.
-Such entities need to assess whether the customer is credit worthy to be trusted.
+- For the growth of any normal entity or banking institution, credit is an important factor in multiplying the business.
+Such entities need to assess whether the customer is creditworthy of being trusted.
 Thus, credit risk management analyses various factors around the customer and provides a mechanism to identify, evaluate, mitigate, and eliminate credit risks.